I have suspended operations as a consultant, as of November 2020, as I have joined Intel again.

 I am passionate about Parallel Programming and Parallel Computer Architecture.
 Fast computers!
 I have had the great fortune to help make key contributions to two of the world's fastest computers (#1 on the "Top500" lists many times) and many other supercomputers.

-I am working as an independent consultant on parallel computing, high performance computing (HPC, AI, ML, CPUs, FPGAs, GPUs, and accelerators of all kinds).
+I was working as an independent consultant on parallel computing, high performance computing (HPC, AI, ML, CPUs, FPGAs, GPUs, and accelerators of all kinds).
 I previously worked at Intel until 2016.
 During my 10,001 days at Intel, I contributed to many projects including the world's first TeraFLOP/s supercomputer (ASCI Red) and the world's first TeraFLOP/s microprocessor.
 Today, I continue to publish articles and do consulting in areas related to high performance computing, and applications that use high performance computing including AI/ML.

 Passionate about Parallel Programming and Parallel Computer Architecture

 I am always looking to improve the methods and tools for Parallel Programming through better models, understanding and training.
 I have authored/edited to create nine books (so far) reflecting this passion.
 I have also taught many courses, classes, tutorials, and workshops.
 I am familiar with many software developer markets from embedded to HPC.

 I am a strong communicator, and available to help with...